 Jeff and Amber Phillips met in a place all too familiar to many TFAS alumni: the Henle Village “fishbowl.”
 The “fishbowl” is the open courtyard area between the apartments on the Georgetown campus, where summer students previously lived.
 Even though Jeff and Amber met during the first week of their IPJ program, they didn’t become official until there was only about a month left in the program.
 They remained a couple while Amber studied abroad in Spain and Jeff studied abroad in Thailand.
 Since then, the couple has continued to crisscross the globe.

-Following college graduation, they both moved to D.C., and Amber got a journalism job, and Jeff worked on Capitol Hill.
+Following college graduation, they both moved to D.C.
+Amber got a journalism job, and Jeff worked on Capitol Hill.

 “TFAS gave us the foundation for how to navigate D.C., how to hold ourselves in D.C., how to make connections,” Amber said.
 “So many of our friends we connected with when we moved to D.C. were from TFAS, and are still some of our best friends.”

-The couple spent a several years developing professionally and enjoying life in D.C.
-Then, they decided to take a leap and go abroad when Jeff was awarded a Fulbright scholarship to teach English in Taiwan.
+The couple spent several years developing professionally and enjoying life in D.C.
+Then they decided to take a leap and go abroad when Jeff was awarded a Fulbright scholarship to teach English in Taiwan.